ppb/pursuedpybear/docs/index.rst

 PursuedPyBear, also known as :code:`ppb`, exists to be an educational resource.
 Most obviously used to teach computer science, it can be a useful tool for any topic that a simulation can be helpful.
 At its core, :code:`ppb` provides a number of features that make it perfect for video games.
 The :code:`GameEngine` itself provides a pluggable subsystem architecture where adding new features is as simple as subclassing and extending :code:`System`.

+.. note :: This document explains the practical and technical details of :code:`ppb`.
+If you want to know more about what it is, its goals, or why you should use it, check out this page.

 Using these docs
 ----------------
 Our documentation is seperated into practical steps and theroretical knowledge.
 The docs are made up of Tutorials, which allow you to learn quickly, and guides which bring you to a specific goal.
 We also have a standard API reference.